JuliaIO/LightXML.jl/README.md

 string(e)               # format an XML element into a string show(io, e)             # output formatted XML element

+unlink(x)               # remove a node or element from its current context
+                        # (unlink does not free the memory for the node/element)
+free(xdoc)              # release memory for a document and all its children free(x)                 # release memory for a node/element and all its children
 ```

 ##### Functions to create an XML document